LennonLab/Emergence/EmergencePrePrint.md

 #### Design concepts

 **Basic principles**
-*Ecological selection on random variation:* Simplex operates according to a basic principle of evolution, i.e., natural selection on random variation.
+*Ecological selection on random variation:* Emergence operates according to a basic principle of evolution, i.e., natural selection on random variation.
-Simplex assembles models from random combinations of system-level, species-level, and individual-level variables.
+Emergence assembles models from random combinations of system-level, species-level, and individual-level variables.
-Simplex then allows the environmental characteristics (e.g., flow rate, resource supply, spatial extent) to select on these random trait combinations.
+Emergence then allows the environmental characteristics (e.g., flow rate, resource supply, spatial extent) to select on these random trait combinations.

-*Energy-limited life history:* Simplex imposes energetic costs to growth and activity.
+*Energy-limited life history:* Emergence imposes energetic costs to growth and activity.
 These energetic costs are directly proportional to life history parameters.
 For example, the energetic cost of dispersal is the product of dispersal rate and dispersal distance.
 This intuitively means that the energetic cost of dispersal is multiplied (or compounded) across distance such that moving a distance of x in a specific direction requires half the energy as moving a distance of 2x in the same direction.